Optimizing Crop Management with Reinforcement Learning and Imitation Learning: Related Work

-By viewing crop management as a SDM problem, to be more specific, as a Markov decision process (MDP) problem, researchers have applied RL to find the optimal crop management from simulators; however, this work is very much in its infancy.
-A simple RL method optimizing wheat management in France was presented by \cite{garcia1999rl-wheat}. \cite{sun2017rl-irrigation} researched the optimization of the irrigation management for the maize crop in Texas, US.
-The previous two papers did not include a comprehensive study due to their small state space and action space.
-For instance, only one single state was included for RL training in \cite{sun2017rl-irrigation}. \cite{ashcraft2021ml-aided} utilized proximal policy optimization (PPO) algorithm to optimize management policy for fertilizer and irrigation; however, the results are disappointing as the trained policies cannot outperform some baseline methods in the simulation.
-Recently, a more profound analysis on applying RL to train crop management policies was proposed by \cite{wu2022optimizing}, in which they focused on the policy training of N fertilization for maize in Florida and Iowa.
-They included a larger state space, and the trained policies under full observation achieved better outcomes than a baseline method based on their design of the reward function.
+By viewing crop management as an SDM problem, to be more specific, as a Markov decision process (MDP) problem, researchers have applied RL to find the optimal crop management policies from simulators; however, this direction is very much in its infancy.
+A simple RL method optimizing wheat management in France was presented by \cite{garcia1999rl-wheat}.
+The authors of \cite{sun2017rl-irrigation} researched the optimization of the irrigation management for the maize crop in Texas, US.
+The previous two papers did not include a comprehensive study due to their small state spaces and action spaces.
+For instance, only one state variable was included for RL training in \cite{sun2017rl-irrigation}.
+The authors of \cite{ashcraft2021ml-aided} utilized the proximal policy optimization (PPO) algorithm to optimize management policy for fertilizer and irrigation; however, the results are not impressive as the trained policies cannot outperform some baseline methods in the simulation.
+Recently, a more profound study on applying RL to train crop management policies was conducted by \cite{wu2022optimizing}, which focused on N fertilization for maize in Florida and Iowa.
+The authors included a larger state space, and the trained policies under full observation achieved better outcomes than a baseline method.
+A more comprehensive review of research work in RL-based crop management can be found in \cite{gautron2022reinforcement}.